Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

 + Use strong verbs
   + Verbs makes sentences go;
   + Pick the right verb, avoid the use of adverbs;
-  + Use "to be" verbs purposefully and sparingly: they are overused and boring;
+  + Use "to be" verbs purposefully and sparingly: they are overused and boring,

-  + Do not turn verbs into nouns;
++ Avoid turning verbs into nouns
+  + Examples
     + Obtain estimates of               → estimate
     + Has seen an expansion in          → has expanded
     + Provides a methodologic emphasis  → emphasizes methodology